Turkey's Erdogan says Khashoggi recordings 'appalling', shocked Saudi intelligence

 “We played the recordings regarding this murder to everyone who wanted them from us.
 Our intelligence organisation did not hide anything.
 We played them to all who wanted them including the Saudis, the USA, France, Canada, Germany, Britain,” he said.

 “The recordings are really appalling.
-Indeed when the Saudi intelligence officer listened to the recordings he was so shocked he said: ‘This one must have taken heroin, only someone who takes who heroin would do this,” he added.
+Indeed when the Saudi intelligence officer listened to the recordings he was so shocked he said: ‘This one must have taken heroin, only someone who takes heroin would do this’,” he added.

 Khashoggi’s killing has provoked global outrage but little concrete action by world powers against Saudi Arabia, the world’s largest oil exporter and a supporter of Washington’s plans to contain Iranian influence across the Middle East.